-The Stevens Creek Boulevard Corridor Vision Study (Attachment 1) is a multi-agency planning study between the Cities of Cupertino, San Jose, Santa Clara, the County of Santa Clara, and the Santa Clara Valley Transportation Authority (VTA).
-This Study outlines a shared vision for the future of the nine-mile Stevens Creek Boulevard/West San Carlos Street Corridor, emphasizing the need for coordinated planning and transportation improvements across the participating jurisdictions.
+The Stevens Creek Boulevard Corridor Vision Study (Attachment A) is a multi-agency planning study between the Cities of Cupertino, San Jose, Santa Clara, the County of Santa Clara, and the Santa Clara Valley Transportation Authority (VTA).
+This Study outlines a vision for the future of the nine-mile Stevens Creek Boulevard/West San Carlos Street Corridor, emphasizing the need for coordinated planning and transportation improvements across the participating jurisdictions.
 The Study builds on prior local planning efforts and incorporates extensive community input to develop recommendations for future infrastructure and policy changes that reflect community priorities.

 In 2019, the Cities of Cupertino, Santa Clara, San Jose, and the County of Santa Clara each adopted resolutions expressing support for initiating a project to study the Stevens Creek Boulevard Corridor.
-This action formalized a multijurisdictional commitment to create a shared vision for multimodal transportation along the Corridor.
-Cupertino's resolution is included in this report as Attachment 2.
+This action formalized a multijurisdictional commitment to create a vision for multimodal transportation along the Corridor.
+All 2019 agency resolutions are included in this report as Attachment B.